-Based on the audit adjustments agreed to by the Utility, staff recommends that the adjustments set forth in Table 2-2 and Table 2-3 be made to rate base and net operating expense.
+Based on the audit adjustments agreed to by the Utility, we find that the adjustments set forth in Table 2 and Table 3 be made to rate base and net operating expense.

 Water

 Audit Adjustments Taxes Other Than Income (TOTI)

 Finding No. 2 (\$3,732)

 Adjustment Totals (\$3,732)